 Can this be worn in the pool?

 Once you have purchased this, it’s yours, you can do anything you want.
-But that’s isn’t recommended as the shoe isn’t waterproof.
+But that isn’t recommended as the shoe isn’t waterproof.

 4. BraceAbility Closed Toe Medical Walking Shoe

-With a large closed square toe box, this shoe fits swollen or bandaged toes smoothly.
+With a large closed square-toe box, this shoe fits swollen or bandaged toes smoothly.
 The opening is big enough to allow slip your feet in effortlessly.
-It also features a non-skid tread that delivers optimum stability which makes walking after surgery a little easy.
+It also features a non-skid tread that delivers optimum stability which makes walking after surgery a little easier.

 The rocker rigid sole offers adequate arch support along with enhancing the natural gait while walking.
 Not only that, the rocker sole mitigates plantar pressure and heel pain as well.